sejori/peko/README.md

     Realtime apps can be built with <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/Event">Events</a>.
 Events are created by <a href="https://doc.deno.land/https://deno.land/x/peko/lib/utils/emitter.ts/~/Emitter">Emitters</a> via the <code>.emit</code> method.
 Emitters can be subscribed to manually <code>Emitter.subscribe</code> or given to the <code>sseHandler</code> to stream <a href="https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events">Server-sent events</a> to connected clients (see <code>examples/sse</code>).
 </p>

-<h3 id="cool">This is cool...</h3>
+<h3 id="cool">The modern edge is really cool because...</h3>
 <p>
-    Because our apps can have all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling required - the server and browser can use the exact same code.
-This completely eliminates part of the traditional JavaScript SSR toolchain, increasing project maintainability and simplicity.
+    Our apps can share source code across frontend and backend.
+We can have all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling.
+We can write classes that let users store data in the browser until they decide to back it up to the cloud (you might need to <a href="https://github.com/denoland/deno_emit">emit</a> JS versions of TS in this case).
+This completely eliminates part of the traditional JavaScript toolchain, increasing project maintainability and simplicity, all while making our software even faster.
 </p>
 <p>
     Better yet, Peko is not build for any specific frontend framework or library.
 You can use React, Preact, Vue... you name it (if you do set up a React or Vue project please consider adding it to the examples ❤️).
 Simply plug your app-rendering logic into the <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/Render">Render</a> function of an <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/SSRRoute">SSRRoute</a>.